-The geodetic inversion (Figure 3b) was performed with same smoothness and rake parameters as the seismic and joint inversions.
+The geodetic inversion (Fig. 3b) was performed with same smoothness and rake parameters as the seismic and joint inversions.
 Each geodetic measurement is weighted by the $1/\sigma^2$ error, where $\sigma$ is the associated uncertainty for each cGPS component or coral measurement point.
-When only the geodetic data were considered in the inversion, we obtain a reduced chi-square of 5.2 (Table 3).
+When only the geodetic data were considered in the inversion, we obtain a reduced chi-square value of 5.2 (Table 3).
 This misfit larger than unity is due in part to a few points at which the residuals exceed notably the uncertainties on the geodetic measurements.
-The distribution of residuals show that most residuals are about 2 times the uncertainty but that two GPS stations, (BSIM and LHWA), contribute most to the misfit with residuals 5 to 10 times larger than the uncertainties on each component.
-If these two outliers are removed the reduced chi-square is close to 3.
-In fact, the weighted RMS on the misfits to the GPS horizontal measurement is about 0.45 cm, while assigned uncertainties are of the order of 0.2 cm, weighted RMS on the coral data is about 15 cm, similar to assigned data uncertainties.
+The distribution of residuals show that most residuals are about 2 times the uncertainty but that two GPS stations (BSIM and LHWA), contribute most to the misfit with residuals 5 to 10 times larger than the uncertainties on each component.
+If these two outliers are removed the reduced chisquare value is close to 3.
+In fact, the weighted root mean square (rms) on the misfits to the GPS horizontal measurement is about 0.45 cm, while assigned uncertainties are of the order of 0.2 cm, weighted rms on the coral data is about 15 cm, similar to assigned data uncertainties.
 So either the uncertainties on the some GPS measurements with large displacements were underestimated or the model geometry is too simplistic.
 Approximating the ruptured fault by a single plane is certainly a poor approximation given the curved shape of the trench in the area and probable down-dip curvature of the plate interface.
 Because of the lack of detailed geophysical constraints on the fault geometry we hold to that approximation for simplicity.

-The comparison of joint inversions (Figure 3c, 3d) with the purely seismic and geodetic inversions (Figure 3a, 3b) shows that the slip distribution is primarily constrained by the geodetic data.
-Although the joint inversion models are quite different than the pure teleseismic inversion model in terms of slip distribution, the fit to the waveforms is almost equally good (Figure 4, Table 4).
-This result emphasizes the non-uniqueness of the solution when only the teleseismic data is used, and the importance of bringing in near-field geodetic constraints, especially for large megathrust earthquakes.
-Both joint inversions (Figure 5c, 5d) show two high slip patches beneath Nias and Simeulue islands respectively, with a slip deficiency around the hypocenter.
-The addition of coral data into the joint inversion provides a better spatial coverage and yields a smoother slip distribution (Figure 5d) compared to the model derived from the teleseismic and cGPS data (Figure 5c) which shows slip patches biased by the distribution of GPS stations.
+The comparison of joint inversions (Fig. 3c,d) with the purely seismic and geodetic inversions (Fig. 3a,b) shows that the slip distribution is primarily constrained by the geodetic data.
+Although the joint inversion models are quite different than the pure teleseismic inversion model in terms of slip distribution, the fit to the waveforms is almost equally good (Fig. 4, Table 4).
+This result emphasizes the nonuniqueness of the solution when only the teleseismic data is used, and the importance of bringing in near-field geodetic constraints, especially for large megathrust earthquakes.
+Both joint inversions (Fig. 5c,d) show two high-slip patches beneath Nias and Simeulue islands respectively, with a slip deficiency around the hypocenter.
+The addition of coral data into the joint inversion provides a better spatial coverage and yields a smoother slip distribution (Fig. 5d) compared to the model derived from the teleseismic and cGPS data (Fig. 5c), which shows slip patches biased by the distribution of GPS stations.